Diffie-Hellman shared value generation in J

 22

 The order of 5 in relation to 23 is 22.
-Therefore, 5 is a primitive root usable in Finite Field Diffie-Hellman.
+Thus, 5 is a primitive root usable in Finite Field Diffie-Hellman.

 We can than find the order of every integer below our prime 23: